 "when aiming for (semi)quantitative results, or when research cannot be fully open to community participation, traditional, less participatory PE will still be useful.
 To avoid false expectations, we suggest renaming this version of PE as 'local epidemiology'."
-(Fischer and Chenais, 2019)
+(Fischer and Chenais, 2019).

 There is a long tradition of intellectuals and politicians claiming privileged access to the minds of "the people".
-Practitioners of "participatory" techniques of investigation must navigate the treacherous seas between the jagged rocks of making unsustainable assumptions, infantilising "the people", inventing and/or homogenising social groups, merely extracting information in a characteristic uneven exchange (Emmanuel, 1975).
-There is also the danger of assuming an imperious authorial voice about the lives and ideas of others, all delivered in the name of "science".
-"Participation" can all too easily become a way of legitimising a research (or political) community's view of the world.
-It has appeared in various forms and can be traced back historically to, for example (but by no means solely), the Narodnik1 movement in nineteenth century Russia (Pedler, 1927; Chayanov, 1986).
-At a conceptual level the notion of "participation" must be used sensitively as it can reify "communities" and attribute significance to certain differentiations between human beings which are the object of investigation, while failing to observe that such "communities" are often internally differentiated (not least by income, ethnicity, gender, belief, age).
-When this is done, use of such participatory tools as transects, focus groups, village (or other spatial) mapping, role plays, &c while producing "knowledge" may not involve co-production of knowledge as between the investigator and the "community" and may instead err seriously, as outsiders search for "genuineness" in "communities" (Chambers, 2007).
-Co-creation of knowledge which involves shared decision-making demands that we recognise that co-production is a challenging process requiring role clarity, constant attention to power imbalances, difficult discussions about research rigour versus research relevance, and constant monitoring (Oliver et al., 2019).
+Practitioners of participatory techniques of investigation must navigate the treacherous seas between the jagged rocks of making unsustainable assumptions, infantilising or dominating "the people", inventing and/or homogenising social groups, merely extracting information in a characteristic uneven exchange (Emmanuel, 1975).
+Moreover, with research conducted across cultural and social contexts, whether aiming for participatory approaches or not, there is also the danger of assuming an imperious authorial voice about the lives and ideas of others, all delivered in the name of science.

+Participation can all too easily become a way of legitimising a research (or political) community's view of the world.
+It has appeared in various forms and can be traced back historically to, for example (but by no means solely), the Narodnik movement in nineteenth century Russia (Pedler, 1927; Chayanov, 1986).
+At a conceptual level the notion of participation must be used sensitively as it can reify communities and attribute significance to certain differentiations between human beings which are the object of investigation, while failing to observe that such communities are often internally differentiated (not least by income, ethnicity, gender, belief, age).
+When this is done, use of such participatory tools as transects, focus groups, village (or other spatial) mapping, role plays, while producing knowledge may not involve co-production of knowledge as between the investigator and the community, instead erring seriously, as outsiders search for genuineness in communities (Chambers, 2007).
+Co-creation of knowledge which involves shared decision-making demands that we recognise co-production as a challenging process requiring time, role clarity, constant attention to power imbalances, difficult discussions about research rigour versus research relevance, and constant monitoring (Oliver et al., 2019).
 It also means putting in place the mechanisms to support these demanding activities, working across scales, across diverse and divergent interest groups and stakeholders.
 Above all - if we are honest - it is likely to involve complex debates about the nature of "evidence" and the way that putative co-producers understand knowledge itself.
+And there is the risk that co-producers (between disciplines, and between researchers and community stakeholders) appropriating specialist language and evidence, without understanding the way this knowledge came into being, and its limitations (von Essen, 2017v).